Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_ACT_INACT.md

 ---

-    title: Using  the ACT and INACT commands
+    title: "Using  the ACT and INACT commands"
-    linkTitle: Using ACT and INACT
+    linkTitle: "Using ACT and INACT"
-    weight: 230
+    weight: 220

----
-## Activating or deactivating a certificate
+---## Activating or deactivating a certificate

 ****Syntax****